 8. If we’re talking about party shoes, consider “scrunch-able” ballet flats which can fold up to fit in a clutch or hand bag.
 Don’t climb a mountain in them (obviously!) however they will reduce the chance of barefoot injury at the end of the night.

 9. Match your toe box to the shape of your foot.
 Very few people have pointed, narrow toes.
 Forcing our feet into unnatural shapes will create pressure and painful corns.
 Consider visiting a podiatrist for maintenance.

-If you wear high heels daily and suffer pain, Melbourne Walking clinic can design custom orthotic for use in high heeled court shoes.
+If you wear high heels daily and suffer pain, Melbourne Walking Clinic can design custom orthotics for use in high heeled court shoes.
 You don’t have to consign yourself to orthopaedic shoes – fashionable footwear with customised support will keep you comfortable and prevent deformity.